YuxuanQin/dushu/dushu.typ

 / conciliate: to do so to a group, you end a disagreement between them 安抚, also *re-conciliation* 和解 / proclaim: formally make something known to the public, announce / linger: 徘徊
-/ prevail: superior in strength and dominance 盛行, eg. we must eradicate those prevailing wrong thoughts / courtesy: polite, politeness, eg. courtesy name $=$ 号 while name is just 名 / tenet: sounds like "te-nit", belief, doctrin of somebody / infancy: 婴儿期
+/ prevail: superior in strength and dominance, to successfully persuade someone of something, eg. we must eradicate those prevailing wrong thoughts
+/ courtesy: polite, politeness, eg. courtesy name $=$ 号 while name is just 名 / tenet: sounds like "te-nit", belief, doctrin of somebody / infancy: 婴儿期